 Signs of several mammals, including of mule deer (Odocoileus hemionus), raccoon (Procyon lotor), striped skunk (Mephitis mephitis), and Virginia opossum (Didelphis virginiana), were observed throughout the Columbia Solar Projects project-scale analysis areas.
 Several burrows likely associated with American badger (Taxidea taxus) were observed, but the exact source of the burrows could not be identified.
 When vegetated, the habitats at all of the solar project sites and generation tie line corridors support small rodents (e.g., mice and voles) that are a prey source for raptors, great blue herons (Ardea herodias), and coyotes (Canis latrans).
 The sites are all within approximately 2.5 miles of the Yakima River and 3.5 miles of the nearest areas only minimally inhabited by humans (for example foothills, draws, canyons, and mountains).
-Migratory species, such as mule deer and coyote, are known to occupy and travel through all of these sites.
+Migratory species, such as mule deer and coyote, are known to occasionally occupy and travel through all of these sites, but no known migratory corridors exist within the projectscale analysis area.
 Some were directly observed during the April 2017 field surveys, sign (i.e., tracks and scat) was observed, and landowners confirmed that these species occur at the solar project sites.
+Review of the WDFW PHS data, which includes areas identified as priority habitats and occurrences, showed that regular concentrations of elk, mule deer, and bighorn sheep occur in areas within 1 mile of the project-scale analysis areas.
+However, the closest identified migration corridor is the Quilomene elk migration corridor, located more than 5 miles north of the Fumaria Solar Project site.

 To evaluate the potential Columbia Solar Projects impacts on fish and wildlife habitat, a list of representative species known or suspected to occur in the analysis areas was compiled and their preferred habitat was compared to the habitat types available in the analysis areas.
-The results of this evaluation are shown in Table 10.
+The results of this evaluation are shown in Table 12.
 Of the bird species documented in the project-scale analysis areas, four are currently being monitored by the State of Washington: great blue heron, prairie falcon (Falco mexicanus), osprey (Pandion haliaetus), and turkey vulture (Cathartes aura).
 The Columbia spotted frog is a state candidate for listing, and the American badger is also being monitored by the State of Washington.